amriikk/vajraYogi/README.md

 ### SEI-DT-71

-## :zap: App Description:
+## :zap: App Description: :zap:

-:black_circle: Share favorite flows and asanas.
+:black_circle: Share favorite flows and asanas. :clipboard:

-:red_circle: Favorite some of your favorite asanas(poses) to a personal list.
+:red_circle: Favorite some of your favorite asanas(poses) to a personal list. :pushpin:

 :large_blue_circle: Join a Yoga Community that welcome all experience levels! :cyclone: